maierbn/opendihu/doc/sphinx/settings/boundary_conditions.rst

       "constantVector": [1,0,0],  # specify only one of "constantVector", "constantValue" and "dofVectors" "constantValue": 0,
       "dofVectors":    {0:[1,0,0], 1:[2,0,0], 3:[2,1,0]},
+      "isInReferenceConfiguration": True,  # for dynamic hyperelasticity, if the traction is interpreted as specified in reference configuration or current configuration
     },
     {...}   # other dicts for prescribed values on more surfaces ]